ismail2ov/mutation-testing-with-maven/README.md

 Built as an eCommerce cross-selling API using **Spring Boot 3**, this project showcases the implementation of effective mutation testing strategies using **Pitest** with the **Descartes** mutation engine.

+> This project uses Maven.
+If your usual build tool is Gradle, check out the analogous project: [An example of effective mutation testing in Spring Boot 3 projects with Gradle](https://github.com/ismail2ov/mutation-testing-with-gradle).

 ---

 ## 🎯 Project Goal